Are you eligible to transfer your UK pension?

 a.
 Transfer an individual’s entire UK pension scheme accounts to Australia within a 12-month timeframe, regardless of the value.

 b.
-Transfer an individual’s UK pension accounts in excess of their lifetime allowance to Australia without any further adverse implications, aside from the incurrence of the lifetime allowance charge.
+Transfer an individual’s UK pension accounts in excess of their lifetime allowance to Australia without any further adverse implications, aside from the incurrence of the overseas transfer allowance charge.

 c.
 Consider a strategy as above, even where the implementation may have been commenced and the funds are in separate accounts in the UK ready for a multiple step/year transfer to Australia.

 d.
-Utilise a ROPS in Australia that is not an SMSF – there is a publicly available scheme that is on the ROPS registry.
+Utilise a ROPS in Australia that is not an SMSF – there is a publicly available scheme that is on the ROPS register.

 Timing issues